Paul Petrino

 Paul Vincent Petrino (born May 25, 1967) is an American college football coach.
-He is the offensive coordinator and quarterbacks coach for the University of South Alabama, positions he has held since 2025.
+He is currently a senior offensive assistant coach at Louisville.
 He was previously the head coach at the University of Idaho in Moscow, with an overall record of over nine seasons.

 Early life

 Born in Butte, Montana, Petrino grew up in Helena and graduated from its Capital High School.
 Recruited by the University of Montana in Missoula, Petrino stayed in Helena and attended Carroll College.
 He played quarterback for the Fighting Saints, where his father, Bob Petrino Sr., was the head coach from 1971 to 1998.
 Both are members of Carroll's athletic hall of fame.

 Coaching career

 Petrino began his coaching career as an assistant coach at Carroll shortly after graduation.
 He worked as an assistant coach, wide receiver coach, and offensive coordinator at several other schools in the next 20 years, including a short stint with the Atlanta Falcons of the National Football League (NFL) in 2007.
 In 2006, while serving as offensive coordinator and wide receivers coach at Louisville, Petrino was a finalist for the Broyles Award, given annually to the nation's top college football assistant coach.